 We magicians are a small group - there's no "McMagician" service out there because the skill that it takes to do what we do can't be taught as easily as cooking a cheeseburger.
 When you hire a magician through a party agency, they're usually not sending you an employee who takes pride in his job.
 Typically these agencies maintain a list of the cheapest magicians they can find in any area (I know because they call me and try to haggle my price down to get a better spot on their lists).
 And although they charge you a premium price, when you contract with them they simply start calling names from the cheapest to the highest they can find.
 You will pay more money and get a lower quality magician.

 Now, to be fair, there are some good agencies out there who don't operate in this way.
-I own The Party Troupe, a party planning agency here in Connecticut, and I can attest to the fact that I screen every magician for quality before I send them to you party, but most agencies don't have such ethical principles.
+"Matt Matthews Magic" is part of The Party Troupe, a party planning agency that I own, here in Connecticut, and I can attest to the fact that I screen every magician for quality before I send them to you party, but most agencies don't have such ethical principles.
 Whenever possible, hire a magician from a company where the owner is personally providing the service.

 Tips 2: Watch Videos of Your Magician Performing For a Real Audience.